 During peak times, The Barbershop table rates typically start around $1,000 on weekdays and $1,500 on weekends.
 But pricing is also based on the number of people in your party.
 So the more guests in your group, the more it will cost.

 How To Get A Quote

-If you’re interested in booking a table, you can get a quote by filling out the form on The Barbershop’s website.
+If you’re interested in booking a table, you can get a quote by filling out the reservation form on The Barbershop’s website.
 But, here again, you might not get a response doing it this way.
 At least I didn’t get one when I tried to request pricing for my group.

 So I recommend calling instead.
 And if nobody picks up, keep trying.
 I finally reached someone in the afternoon and got quotes for multiple dates.

-Bottle prices are much more reasonable at The Barbershop speakeasy than at Vegas clubs.
+Bottle prices are much more reasonable at The Barbershop speakeasy than at the clubs.
 For instance, most bottles start in the $400s, but some wine and champagne options are even less.
 And you can order food, too, which will also count towards your spending requirement.

 Barbershop Las Vegas Events